synthetic grinding stones

 Japanese Combination Sharpening Stone King KDS #1000/#6000 from the King Deluxe series.
 Ideal for general sharpening and final edge polishing to a mirror finish.
 Fast stock...

-The Japanese fine-grained King F-3 #4000 whetstone from the King Deluxe series with a stable base – a perfect choice for the finishing of knife blades.
-Fast stock removal, easy...
+Fine-grained Japanese whetstone King S-3 #6000 from the King Deluxe series with a stable base – ideal for final polishing and ultra-fine sharpening.
+Fast stock removal, easy to...